 With everything disconnected, use a towel to soak up any excess liquid.
 If some of it spilled inside your keyboard, it wouldn’t hurt to flip the board over with the keys down on a towel so it can start draining while you clean the surrounding area.

-When the keyboard is relatively dry, it’s time to start the real cleaning process.
+When the keyboard is relatively dry, you can start the cleaning process.

-Unless you plan to keep your keycaps organized throughout the entire cleaning process, or you are confident that you can put them all back without misplacing any keys, you should grab your smartphone and take a quick picture of your keyboard’s layout before you begin tearing everything apart.
-A full-size keyboard has more than 100 keys and you probably don’t use all of them too often.
+Unless you plan to keep your keycaps organized throughout the entire cleaning process, you should grab your smartphone and take a quick picture of your keyboard’s layout before you begin tearing everything apart.
 As an added bonus, you’ll also have a picture to remind you of how dirty the keyboard looked before cleaning it.

 Removing standard size keycaps from mechanical keyboards tends to be easier than larger keys like Shift, Space, and Enter.
 Larger keys can have a stabilizer underneath them made out of metal wire and a little plastic nub under the keycap.
 These can break when removing them if you aren’t careful.